johanwigmo/.dotfiles/README.md

 ## Manual Configuration

-Some setup require manual configuration after bootstrap:
+Some setup require manual configuration after bootstrap.
+These are some of the things I need to adjust (not all, because I never remember what I have changed):

 ### Xcode